Whenever I’m attempting to stretch myself beyond my comfort zone, I’m excited, of course.

-I’ve developed a new relationship with fear that works for me.
-It’s a healthy one because I don’t fight with it.
+I’m working on a new relationship with fear that works for me.
+It’s a healthier one, I think, because I don’t fight with it.
 I don’t try and wrestle it to the ground—I tried that too, but it didn’t work.

-I’ve adopted what Elizabeth Gilbert talked about in her book Big Magic.
-Every day, I work on traveling with fear comfortably.
+I take inspiration from something Elizabeth Gilbert talked about in her book Big Magic.

 If you can’t learn to travel comfortably alongside your fears, then you’ll never be able to go anywhere interesting or do anything interesting. —Elizabeth Gilbert

-I also look at fear now as a signal.
+Every day, I work on traveling with my fears comfortably.
+One way that I’m doing this is by looking at fear as a signal.
 In fact, it’s only trying to protect me by waving all sorts of red flags, so I don’t veer off somewhere and fall off a cliff.